-APPFC ranked 10th in Australia in the 2023 Global Real Estate Sustainability Benchmark (GRESB) Real Estate Assessment, with a score of 92% and maintained a 5-star rating.
+LLITST was recognised as one of the world's most sustainable real estate funds in the 2023 Global Real Estate Sustainability Benchmark (GRESB) Real Estate Assessment, achieving fifth place in Australia with a score of 95% and maintaining its 5-star rating.

-GRESB is a well regarded benchmark for ESG performance disclosure for real estate owners, asset managers and developers.
+GRESB benchmark is well regarded for ESG performance disclosure for real estate owners, asset managers and developers.